Destiny 2 post-release content: Faction Rally

 Faction Rallies were a periodical one-week event for Destiny 2.
 The event let players pledge their allegiance to one of three factions: Dead Orbit, Future War Cult, or New Monarchy—these factions were in the original Destiny with faction vendors that could be accessed at anytime.
 The faction vendors from the original Destiny also returned to reprise their roles: Arach Jalaal of Dead Orbit, Lakshmi-2 of Future War Cult, and Executor Hideo of New Monarchy.
 After pledging allegiance to a faction, players completed various activities to earn experience points, which would in turn reward faction tokens to unlock special packages from the pledged faction.
 The faction with the most points by the end of the week earned a discount on a powerful weapon from the faction while players who had pledged to a losing faction could still purchase the weapon but for a much higher price (players of the winning faction could purchase the weapon for 1,000 Glimmer whereas players of the losing factions had to pay 50,000 Glimmer).

 A total of eight Faction Rallies occurred throughout Year 1 of the game but were removed in Year 2.
-The first Faction Rally occurred from September 26 to October 2, 2017, then the second from November 7–13, the third from January 16–22, 2018, the fourth from February 20–26, the fifth from March 20–26, the sixth from June 5–11, the seventh from June 26 to July 3, and the last occurring from July 17–24.
+The first two Faction Rallies occurred during Season 1 and were held from September 26 to October 2, 2017, and then from November 7 to 13.
+The next three occurred during Season 2 and were held from January 16 to 22, 2018, then February 20 to 26, and then from March 20 to 26.
+The last three were during Season 3 and were held from June 5 to 11, from June 26 to July 3, and then finally from July 17 to 24.
 In August 2018, Bungie announced that the event would go on hiatus for season 4 of the game.
 However, it remained in hiatus until February 2020 when game director Luke Smith confirmed that there were no plans to bring back Faction Rallies.
 Furthermore, at the conclusion of Season of the Splicer in August 2021, Lakshmi-2 was killed in battle and the three factions left Earth.